HoBeZwe/SphericalScattering.jl/docs/src/planeWave.md

 ---
 ## Scattered Field

-!!! note
-    Orientation and location of the dipole are restricted for the scattered field computation!

-The dipole has to be oriented such that it is normal to the sphere surface and located outside of the sphere.

 !!! warning
-    So far the dipole is assumed to be along the ``z``-axis!
+    So far the plane wave is assumed to travel in negative ``z``-axis direction and to have a polarization along the ``x``-axis!
+This is planned to be generalized.

 #### API